Eric920726/predict-war-supplies-comsumption/README.md

 # predict-war-supplies-comsumption
-use fbprophet model, I lost my code, so this code is an similar concept but is used to predict stock price
+I used fbprophet model to finish my Big Data Analysis course's project.
+My code file was gone, and this code is an similar concept but was used to predict stock price